ohjay/Connect4/README.md

 - **Warfare**: allows four players to play at the same time, and form alliances as they will
 - **Four by Two**: enables players to place two pieces at a time
 - **Removal**: enables players to remove one of their pieces as their turn

-## Technical Challenges
-Minimax, minimax, minimax.
-This should have been relatively straightforward, but somehow I botched it.
-On my first go, my AI player either took forever to move or just wasn't very good.
-(More to follow, after I actually _make_ it good.)

 ## Visuals
 ![alt text](https://github.com/ohjay/Connect4/blob/master/demo_imgs/demo_img1.png "Gameplay screens")